 My travels were never planned in advance before the pandemic, and I was usually traveling solo since I went through a self-discovery period, and traveling alone helped a lot.
 With this journey, I have found the best European city for solo female travel, and I did actually return alone multiple times.
 But besides that, as usual, I have discovered the best places for solo travellers in Europe which I can recommend without any hesitation.

 As you can imagine, there’s no place in the world that is perfectly safe, and we may never know what happens next, but on this list, you can find some of the safest places to solo travel in Europe as a woman as well.
+You can also plan road trips in Europe alone!

 I always pick my destinations about 2 months in advance and always do it based on what I’m inspired to see and capture.
 As I’m passionate about colorful, warm places, you’ll see mostly these on the list.
 There are so many beautiful cities in Europe to visit from Rome to Berlin, from Barcelona to Budapest, and more!
 Let’s dig in!